zrepl/zrepl/docs/configuration/snapshotting.rst

 For ``push`` jobs, replication is automatically triggered after all filesystems have been snapshotted.

-Note that the ``zrepl signal replication JOB`` subcommand does not trigger snapshotting.
+Note that the ``zrepl signal wakeup JOB`` subcommand does not trigger snapshotting.

 ::